 5. Pace: Slow or Fast?

-Tempo is used to regulate the pace of every rep, especially the lowering or eccentric one.
+Tempo is used to regulate the pace of every rep, the lowering or eccentric one.
 The eccentric stage, reducing the weight, involves greater muscle damage and is a strong motivator of hypertrophy.
 The concentric phase- hoisting the weight- is the phase in which you demonstrate your power and strength.

 The Data and Daily Preparedness.